MecaAmirati/MecaAmirati/README.md

 - 📱 I’m currently working on Front-end development
 - 📚 I’m currently learning Angular
 - 📧 How to reach me: matheusamirati@gmail.com
+- 🤖 The robot below is the reason why I love tech!

 <div align="center">